- Impact in Utah

 - $2.9 billion intended for NOx reduction projects to compensate for the excess NOx emissions from the 2.0-liter and 3.0-liter subject vehicles

-Excess emissions of nitrogen oxides (NOx) from the affected Volkswagen (VW), Audi, and Porsche vehicles are estimated to be 269 tons-per-year statewide.
+UDEQ estimates the lifetime NOx emitted by the non-compliant vehicles to be between 351-1,556 tons of NOx over the span of time they were operating in Utah.
 Approximately 70 percent of the affected vehicles are registered in the seven counties designated as nonattainment of the National Ambient Air Quality Standards for PM2.5 (Box Elder, Cache, Davis, Salt Lake, Tooele, Utah, and Weber).

 Approximately 7,000 vehicles in Utah were affected by the cheat device on VW vehicles